 But in the case of LinkedIn, such numbers are deceiving.
-The platform might not win the “popular award” but can deliver disproportionately jaw-dropping ROI for B2B brands.
+The platform might not win the “popular award” but can LinkedIn offers disproportionately jaw-dropping ROI for B2B brands.

 Because LinkedIn has the highest number of “business ready” users.
 Over 61 million senior-level influencers and 65 million decision-makers are on the platform, and 49% of active Linkedin users earn over $75k/ year.

-Such distinctive characteristics make LinkedIn a goldmine for B2B businesses that often have high ticket products/services to sell.
+Such distinctive characteristics make LinkedIn a goldmine for B2B companies that often have high ticket products/services to sell.

 Unsurprisingly successful LinkedIn strategies for B2B brands often go beyond the rudimentary tips you will find on Google.

 In this article, we will analyze the LinkedIn strategies of 5 successful B2B companies at a granular level.
 You can use their mindsets, principles, and approaches to mimic a similar level of success on LinkedIn.